 - Likewise, just because she’s a great DOER now doesn’t necessarily mean she can effectively handle additional responsibilities.

-Having the right people in the right roles will make or break your ability to achieve your private practice vision as an organization, so choose wisely!
+The right people on your team will make or break your success.
+Choose wisely!
+The ability to achieve your private practice vision as an organization is crucial!

 You Need a Dream Team to Build a Dream Practice!